 Significant risk Work to address the risk Findings and conclusions Significant capital projects The programme includes a number of key projects and investments, which are significant both in scale and financial terms.
 The Council recognised that there was a weakness in arrangements and introduced a new business case process for all major schemes.
 We reviewed the new business case arrangements for awarding capital programme expenditure to projects to establish whether the arrangements for identifying, managing and monitoring the project from the initial stage are appropriate.
 We reviewed one business case that has been going through the new process to date - refurbishment of Westminster City Hall.
 The Council recognised the need for tighter controls around the capital programme as the level of projects and spend has significantly increased since the City for All plan was launched a year ago.
 The plan focuses on key regeneration plans to ensure the City continues to be a hotspot for business, retail and tourism.
 A new business case template for all major capital schemes was developed during the year.
 Three are three business case stages: strategic; outline; and full.
-The new template requires there to be greater scrutiny and information provided at the outline business case stage.
-We have reviewed the template and concluded that this stage has been split into the correct five key areas: strategic; economic; commercial; financial; and management.
+The new template requires there to be greater scrutiny and information provided at the outline business case stages: strategic; economic; commercial; financial; and management.
 These areas ensure that all key information is provided to the Executive Director and Cabinet Member for making the decision about investment.
-The Council has a Capital Review Group which provides challenge and scrutiny of the business cases.
+The Council has a Capital Review Group which provides challenge and scrutiny of the business case.
 This has an oversight of all capital schemes and monitors progress at the monthly meetings chaired by the Cabinet Member of Finance and Corporate Services.
 The ward member is also asked to be involved at the outline business case stage to ensure greater member and resident involvement in the scheme.
 One capital scheme has started to go through the outline business case model.
 The Westminster City Hall refurbishment programme case sets out clearly the options available to the decision maker with cost benefit and sensitivity analysis of these options.
 The case is thorough and has been shared with Cabinet Members to ensure robust scrutiny is given to it before the Cabinet meeting to make the final decision.
 To ensure there is sufficient guidance available, the major projects team has provided training to officers who will be completing the templates and on-going support will be provided by them as the Council recognises this is a major change in the way capital schemes are developed and managed.
-There were five key capital
+There were five key capital projects for 2015/16 and these were delayed as a decision was made to put all of them through the new business ca